TijmenUU/smarttalesii/README.md

 *Note: the game itself does not use the gamepad as input device, it is a problem with Windows*

 ## Linux Dependencies
-- Simple and Fast Multimedia Library version 2.4.2 or better
+- Simple and Fast Multimedia Library version 2.5.0 or better
 - A modern compiler supporting C++14
 - make

-If you have sfml installed you can modify the `/smart_tales_ii/makefile` so that it does not include custom SFML folders for both headers and libraries.
-Also update the compiler flag.
-If you want to use your own SFML build, change these inclusions accordingly.
+Check if `/smart_tales_ii/makefile` uses the correct environment settings.
+By default it uses `CC` as `clang++-6.0` and includes the sfml dependencies in `LFLAGS` through `lsfml-...`.

 Now simply run `make all` in `/smart_tales_ii/` after which a binary will be build to `/bin/smarttalesii`.
-It may require you to set the correct permissions on the files it uses, if incorrectly set it may complain about not finding or able to open certain assets. `smarttalesii` also is required to be run in the `/bin` directory, else it cannot find its resources.
+It may require you to set the correct permissions on the files it uses, if incorrectly set it may complain about not finding or able to open certain assets.
+The compiled `smarttalesii` binary also is required to be run in the `/bin` directory, else it cannot find its resources.

 ## Branches
 - master: the most recent stable version of the game.